gvisco/ossom/README.md

 ```python
 som = Som(W, H, M)
 ```
-Newly created SOMs can be tweaked by setting parameters like learning rate, radius of the neighborhood function etc, can be set.
+Newly created SOMs can be tweaked by setting parameters like learning rate, radius of the neighborhood function etc.

 Train the model, iterating through the samples for E epochs:
 ```python